 Camber / Rocker Combinations

 The two characteristics of positive camber and rocker can be combined in different proportions.
 This is to produce a variety of pros and cons.
 Aiming to move the bias of the ski to include various amounts of the opposing advantages mentioned above.
 Skis that use rocker at the tip and tail can have a section of positive camber in the middle area of the ski.
-For example the Head Monster 88 is ski using an emphasised camber and rocker combination.
-As do most of the skis in the Head Monster series.
+For example the Elan Ripstick series are skis that use an emphasised camber and rocker combination.

 The length of each of these sections can change, making the area of positive camber longer or shorter.
 Including moving the centre of positive camber further towards the middle or tail of the ski.
 The length and height of the rocker sections can change, as well as the length of the positive camber section.
 This means that different skis with this shape can be biased more towards riding powder but still provide some grip on hard packed snow.
 As well as biased more heavily towards piste skiing, and providing some stability in softer snow.
 Wherever the bias is moved to, there will be a compromise that the skier will need to compensate for with their ski technique.
 Learn more in our Chamonix ski lessons, or Megeve ski lessons.

 If you look at most skis you will see that they are wider at the tip and tail than the middle.
 This “hour glass” shape is referred to as sidecut (Imagine cutting a curve out of the side of a straight plank).
 A ski’s sidecut is normally expressed with three measurements in millimetres.
 Giving the tip width, waist width, and tail width.
 These are normally written somewhere on the top side of the ski.